 We ask that you help us protect the health of campers this summer.
 Anyone who is sick or was sick with COVID-19 or recently in contact with someone with COVID-19 in the last 14 days— including staff, campers, and families— should not come to camp.
 Be on the lookout for symptoms of COVID-19, which include fever, cough, shortness of breath, chills, muscle pain, sore throat, and loss of taste or smell.
 Call your doctor if you think you or a family member is sick.

-If you have a specific question about this plan or COVID-19, please contact Andrew Lance for more information.
+Please contact Andrew Lance at firstname.lastname@example.org for more information or if you have any questions.
 You can also find more information about COVID-19 at www.cdc.gov/coronavirus or on CDC’s website for youth and summer camps (https://www.cdc.gov/coronavirus/2019-ncov/community/schools-childcare/summer-camps.html).

 We look forward to seeing you.